 Lipedema is a condition that primarily affects women and is recognized by symptoms presenting as enlarged legs.
 Limb enlargement and swelling occurs as fat deposits cluster beneath the skin.
 It is a chronic disorder with no known complete cure that can also affect fat cells in the arms.
 For many who suffer from lipedema, eliminating pain associated with the condition is a top priority.
 While those who suffer from lipedema will often seek professional treatment options that focus on an interior approach, there are more conservative treatment options available that should be considered.
 A more topical approach to treatment may be right for patients who are not quite ready to undergo liposuction but want to find a way to curb symptoms with a mild, surface-level approach.
-Read about manual lymphatic drainage message below:
+Read about manual lymphatic drainage massage below:

 Frequently referred to as MLD, Manual Lymphatic Drainage Massage is a gentle technique designed to help the body naturally drain lymph fluid.
 While this is a process that the body does on its own, those who suffer from lipedema find that a little help via massage can go a long way towards more efficient lymph drainage therapy.
 When used in combination with strategic compression garments, many patients who try MLD see positive results.